 Whether using the card to purchase your return travel ticket and associated taxes, to pre-pay some of your accommodation costs for the journey or for other "overseas itinerary items", it potentially gives you the flexibility to book your flights using frequent flyer points, while using the credit card to pay for your hotels and other expenses while still taking advantage of the included insurance cover.

 Purchasing selected new appliances with the card can also unlock complimentary extended warranty cover of up to 12 months, with transit accident insurance included as well: but as always, ensure you read and understand the policy documents to decide whether the cover meets your needs and is right for you – and if you're not sure whether you qualify, don't hesitate to contact the insurer (Allianz).

 However, there's no interstate flight inconvenience insurance, rental vehicle excess insurance or access to a 'guaranteed pricing scheme' included here, as if offered on some other Platinum cards.

 BankSA Amplify Platinum card: the verdict

-An annual fee of just $99 makes this card both affordable and approachable, without requiring a high income to apply: even better when that fee is waived in the first year on the Amplify Platinum card with Amplify Points.
+An annual fee of just $99 makes this card both affordable and approachable, without requiring a high income to apply or having a points cap getting in the way.

 Having the flexibility to convert your Amplify Points to multiple airlines could also prove useful if your needs and preferences change over time.